 We wouldn’t dare claim that Paul is French (largely because he’s English) but he’s been living in Paris for more than 10 years and his accent is presque parfait.
 Most of his bits are in French and he makes fun of French culture (better than most), so we would strongly recommend you giving him a listen.

 If this selection wasn’t a bundle of laughs, we profusely apologize.
-But we guarantee a laugh or three by subscribing to Frantastique – online French courses featuring funny stories with up-to-date cultural references.
-What are you waiting for?
-Start your free trial here.
+But we guarantee a laugh or three by subscribing to Frantastique, our online French course featuring funny stories with up-to-date cultural references.